zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 To create multiple instances of Tomcat on non-Windows computers, the Zowe Application Server establishes symbolic links to the service logic.
 On Windows computers, symbolic links require administrative privilege, so the server establishes junctions instead.
 Junctions only work when the source and destination reside on the same volume.

-## Using dataservices with RBAC
-If your administrator configures the Zowe Application Framework to use role-based access control (RBAC), then when you create a dataservice you must consider the length of its paths.

-To control access to dataservices, administrators can enable RBAC, then use a z/OS security product such as RACF to map roles and authorities to a System Authorization Facility (SAF) profile.
-For information on RBAC, see [Applying role-based access control to dataservices](../../user-guide/mvd-configuration.md#applying-role-based-access-control-to-dataservices).

-SAF profiles have the following format:

-`<product>.<instance id>.SVC.<pluginid_with_underscores>.<service>.<HTTP method>.<dataservice path with forward slashes '/' replaced by periods '.'>`

-For example, to access this dataservice endpoint:

-`/ZLUX/plugins/org.zowe.foo/services/baz/_current/users/fred`

-Users must have READ access to the following profile:

-`ZLUX.DEFAULT.SVC.ORG_ZOWE_FOO.BAZ.POST.USERS.FRED`

-Profiles cannot contain more than 246 characters.
-If the path section of an endpoint URL makes the profile name exceed limit, the path is trimmed to only include elements that do not exceed the limit.
-For example, imagine that each path section in this endpoint URL contains 64 characters:

-`/ZLUX/plugins/org.zowe.zossystem.subsystems/services/data/_current/aa..a/bb..b/cc..c/dd..d`

-So `aa..a` is 64 "a" characters, `bb..b` is 64 "b" characters, and so on.
-The URL could then map to the following example profile:

-`ZLUX.DEFAULT.SVC.ORG_ZOWE_ZOSSYSTEM_SUBSYSTEMS.DATA.GET.AA..A.BB..B`

-The profile ends at the `BB..B` section because adding `CC..C` would put it over 246 characters.
-So in this example, all dataservice endpoints with paths that start with `AA..A.BB..B` are controlled by this one profile.

-To avoid this issue, we recommend that you maintain relatively short endpoint URL paths.

 ## Dataservice APIs

 Dataservice APIs can be categorized as Router-based or ZSS-based, and either WebSocket or not.